 3:30 p.m.: Sample the sophistication of Barneys New York.
 After a split-second cab ride back uptown to Madison Avenue and 61st Street, shop around for hard-to-find collections like the colorful Trovata blazers sold here, and here only.
 Before you leave, indulge in an early-afternoon cocktail at Fred's, the store’s beloved ninth-floor café.

 5 p.m.: Rethink the little details.
 Steps away on 62nd Street is Tender Buttons, stocked with a breathtaking array of buttons, from plastic 75-cent versions to $7,000 antique cuff links.
 Gertrude Stein (whose collection of poetry gave the store its name) would be thrilled.

 6 p.m.: Linger over the lingerie.
 Trigger some boudoir fantasies five blocks north at La Perla, a lingerie shop rich with fine lace and satin.
 Pick out an innocent, full-coverage piece or go for something wilder, like a siren-red corset.
 Either way, the store's cuts are famously flattering.

 7 p.m.: Sup in high style.
 For those who plan in advance, the French stalwart Daniel and seafood spot Marea (named by New York's critics as the most ambitious restaurant of 2010) are perfect places to show off your new shopping finds.

 9 p.m.: Buy an Apple in the Big Apple.
 A quick walk down Fifth Avenue, and you’ll stumble upon the enormous glass cube housing the dazzlingly designed Apple Store.
-Even if you own a PC, this 24-hours-a-day laminated spectacle is not to be missed.
+Even if you own a PC, this 24-hour laminated spectacle is not to be missed.